 - Retail opportunities

-Tottenham Hale station is an important transport hub and a strategic interchange with links to central London, the West End, the City of London, Stratford, Stansted Airport and Cambridge.
-However, constraints on existing transport capacity at the station mean we need to make improvements to allow for future demand at Tottenham Hale.
+Tottenham Hale station is an important transport hub and interchange, with links to central London, the West End, the City of London, Stratford, Stansted Airport and Cambridge.
+However, constraints at the station mean we needed to make improvements to allow for future demand at Tottenham Hale.

 - A new landmark entrance to the station

 - Enlarged station concourse to reduce crowding and queuing

 - Step-free access to National Rail platforms via two new lifts and a bridge created by Network Rail